JunHyeongKim73/2019-2-OSS-L2/README.md

 We are willing to make a new verison of FashioNet by

-1. Fixing and stating versions of libraries needed
+1. Stating versions of libraries needed and fixing the code accordingly
 2. Documenting for opensource users
 3. Making Datasets
 4. Fixing and renewing the code